deepset-ai/haystack-core-integrations/integrations/amazon_bedrock/README.md

 ```
 hatch run test
 ```
-> Note: integration tests will be skipped unless the env var COHERE_API_KEY is set.
-The api key needs to be valid
-> in order to pass the tests.
+> Note: there are no integration tests for this project.

 To only run unit tests:
 ```